Trans-splicing: SL trans-splicing

-Spliced leader (SL) trans-splicing is used by certain microorganisms, notably protists of the Kinetoplastae class to express genes.
+Spliced leader (SL) trans-splicing is used by certain microorganisms, notably protists of the Kinetoplastea class to express genes.
 In these organisms, a capped splice leader RNA is transcribed, and simultaneously, genes are transcribed in long polycistrons.
 The capped splice leader is trans-spliced onto each gene to generate monocistronic capped and polyadenylated transcripts.
 These early-diverging eukaryotes use few introns, and the spliceosome they possess show some unusual variations in their structure assembly.
 They also possess multiple eIF4E isoforms with specialized roles in capping.
 The spliced leader sequence is highly conserved in lower species that undergo trans-splicing.
 Such as trypanosomes.
-While the spliced leader’s role is not known in the cell, it’s thought to be involved in translation initiation.
+While the spliced leader's role is not known in the cell, it's thought to be involved in translation initiation.
 In C.elegans, the splicing of the sequence leader occurs close to the initiation codon.
 Some scientists also suggest the sequence is required for cell viability.
 In Ascaris, the spliced leader sequence is needed to the RNA gene can be transcribed.
 The Spliced leader sequence may be responsible for initiation, mRNA localization, and translation initiation or inhibition.

 Some other eukaryotes, notably among dinoflagellates, sponges, nematodes, cnidarians, ctenophores, flatworms, crustaceans, chaetognaths, rotifers, and tunicates also use more or less frequently the SL trans-splicing.
 In the tunicate Ciona intestinalis, the extent of SL trans-splicing is better described by a quantitative view recognising frequently and infrequently trans-spliced genes rather than a binary and conventional categorisation of trans-spliced versus non-trans-spliced genes.

 The SL trans-splicing functions in the resolution of polycistronic transcripts of operons into individual 5'-capped mRNAs.
 This processing is achieved when the outrons are trans-spliced to unpaired, downstream acceptor sites adjacent to cistron open reading frames.